ucassjy/SimpleOCR/detection/readme.md

 Convolutional layers of VGG-16 are employed in the front of the framework, which are shared by two sibling branches:

 #### RRPN to generate proposals
-'The RRPN generates arbitrary-oriented proposals for text instances and further performs bounding box regression for proposals to better fit the text instances.'
+One branch of the VGG-16 output are sent to RRPN.
+"The RRPN generates arbitrary-oriented proposals for text instances and further performs bounding box regression for proposals to better fit the text instances."
 It is followed by two parallel layers respectively doing regression and classification.
 These two layers form a multi-task loss.

 #### RRoI pooling
 Output proposals from RRPN are projected onto the VGG-16 output feature map from the other branch.
 Then RRoI max pooling is employed.